Reeb flows transverse to foliations

 Now we have a nonzero candidate $x\in X$ solving the non-strict versions of the inequalities in alternative one.
 This choice of $x$ satisfies $\inner{x}{(y_1,y_2)}=0$ if and only if $B((y_1,y_2))\in A$.
 If there exists $a_2\in C_2\setminus \set{0}$ with $B((0,a_2))\in A$, then we may find $(b_1,b_2)\in (C_1,C_2)$ satisfying $B((b_1,b_2))=-B((0,a_2))$.
 As before, properness of $C_2$ guarantees that $a_2+b_2\neq 0$.
 Thus, the element $(b_1, a_2+b_2)$ satisfies alternative two.
 Otherwise, alternative one holds.

 \end{proof}

-\begin{proof}[Proof of \cref{prop:obstruction}] Let $X$ be the Sobolev space of sections of $T^*\F$ with $L^2$ norm on mixed partials up to some large order $k$ in the tangential direction and order $2$ in the transverse direction.
+\begin{proof}[Proof of \cref{prop:obstruction}] Let $X$ be the Sobolev space of sections of $T^*\F$ with Sobolev adjusted regularity $(K,2)$.
 Since $X$ is a separable Hilbert space, Farkas' lemma will apply.
-For $i\in \set{1,\,2}$, let $Y_i$ be the space of $i$-currents tangent to $\F$.
+For $i\in \set{1,\,2}$, let $Y_i$ be the space of $i$-currents carried by $\F$.
 Let $C_1\subset Y_1$ be the closed cone generated by 1-currents contained in and co-oriented with the level sets of $f_{\tau}$.
 Let $Y_2$ be the space of 2-currents tangent to $\F$ and let $C_2\subset Y_2$ be the closed cone generated by 2-currents co-oriented with $\F$.

 Although $C_1$ is not proper, $C_2$ is proper.
 The lack of properness for $C_1$ occurs near critical points of $f_\tau$.
 At such points, there is a tangent vector $v$ such that both $-v$ and $v$ are limits of oriented subarcs of the level sets of $\tau$.
 Therefore, $v$ and $-v$ are both elements of $C_1$.
 On the other hand, if $y\in C_2\setminus \set{0}$, then $-y$ is a 2-current negatively tangent to $\F$ and does not lie in $C_2$.